utkarshrohara/3-Column-Preview-Card/README.md

 # 3-Column-Preview-Card
-This is one of the challange from Frontend Mentor which I completed.
-This is for the New Bees.
+This is one of the first challange from Frontend Mentor which I completed.
+In this challange we have to come as close as to the design given on their page.